Total Money MakeoverReview Rating:

 The big push of the chapter is to do whatever you have to do to accumulate $1000 for an emergency fund and fast.
 We’ve talked over and over about the importance of having an emergency fund. $1000 might not sound like much compared to six months of expenses but for people in dire situations, this is a big deal and a big win when they manage it.
 Having that cushion, which some people may never have had before, can feel like a big security blanket.

 Again, none.
 Having an emergency fund is one of the most important aspects of personal finance.
 It is also the first step in his 7 Baby Steps.

 Chapter Seven: The Debt Snowball

 Getting down to brass tacks now, tackling debt.
+You can’t possibly do that by making minimum payments only.
 Ramsey has taken a lot of flack for pushing the snowball method, including from us.
 Does he deserve it or does he redeem himself?